 New Moms utilizes a quality assurance process to ensure that services are having the maximum intended impact on the parents and children enrolled in its programs.
-At our Oak Park office, the Assistant Director of Oak Park Programs is responsible for implementing this process.
+At our Oak Park office, the Director of Family Support Oak Park is responsible for implementing this process.
 The programs are evaluated in terms of functional impact on participants via the assessment instruments listed above.
 This ensures that there is a quantitative marker for clients and staff to gauge their progress.
-Carefully reported ETO data allows for thorough, ongoing evaluation of both program-specific and agency-wide program goals and outcomes that inform continuous quality improvement activities.
+Carefully reported ETO data allows for thorough, ongoing evaluation of both program-specific and agencywide program goals and outcomes that inform continuous quality improvement activities.
 The program participants contribute a more qualitative perspective through surveys aimed at highlighting the successes of the program in addition to the areas that need improvement.
 Every 3 months, each participant completes a group satisfaction survey, and every 6 months, she completes a home visiting client satisfaction survey.
 Taken together, these two surveys cover participants' experiences in both the group aspect and home visit aspect of the program.
-Participants answer a set of questions designed to give a somewhat quantitative picture of their experience as whole (answers are given on a 1-5 Likert scale), and then, in the narrative portion, are encouraged to describe their likes and dislikes, and to offer ideas to improve the effectiveness, of the PFS program.
-Starting on his or her first day, a New Moms staff member is introduced to the open door policy that the President and Directors take very seriously.
-Management is always interested in discussing programs, outcomes, and concerns with staff.
+Participants answer a set of questions designed to give a somewhat quantitative picture of their experience as whole (answers are given on a 1-5 Likert scale), and then, in the narrative portion, are encouraged to describe their likes and dislikes and to offer ideas to improve the effectiveness of the FSOP program.
+Starting on his or her first day, a New Moms staff member is introduced to the open-door policy that the President and Directors take very seriously.
+Management is always interested in discussing programs, outcomes and concerns with staff.
 Additionally, each team at New Moms conducts a minimum of monthly team meetings, and everyone participates in the quarterly all-staff Town Hall meetings.
-The results of our ongoing evaluation process keep our clients engaged; they are interested in attending group meetings and they look forward to home visits.
-Last year, some of the teenage mothers suggested that they, and their children, would enjoy meeting with group outside of our Oak Park office.
-As a result, their Family Support Specialists provided guidance so the group could plan their own field trip.
-The young moms not only planned a trip to the Brookfield Zoo, but they also succeeded in procuring a small grant to help cover the costs.
-The event was a great success, and helped solidify some support relationships between clients, and modeled appropriate planning, budgeting, and parent-child interactions for a family outing.
+In the most recent client satisfaction surveys, families told us that they want more family outings.
+To address this feedback, we have scheduled several groups at community/parks & recreation locations.

-IV.
-Organization Capacity -
+-IV.
+Organization Capacity-